AHU-YangSJ/PCT/README.md

 # PCT

-The paper "Prompt Contrastive Transformation: An Enhanced Strategy for Efficient Prompt Transfer in Natural Language Processing" has not yet been made public.
+This paper "Prompt Contrastive Transformation: An Enhanced Strategy for Efficient Prompt Transfer in Natural Language Processing" has been published in TACL.

-PCT’s partial code needs to be decoupled from our main project framework before it can be uploaded step by step.
+We are currently organizing the code for this work and will release it in the near future.